 — The Rev. John Donne, Trinity Chapel, Lincoln’s Inn, the Feast of the Ascension, 1623

-On the grounds of London’s Lincoln’s Inn, between the hours of 8 and 11 in the morning, on May 22, 1623, the Rt Rev George Montaigne, Bishop of London, conducted a worship service that constituted a service of consecration for Lincoln’s Inn’s newly constructed Trinity Chapel, opening it officially for use as a worship space by the members of the Inn.
+On the grounds of London’s Lincoln’s Inn, between the hours of 8 and 11 in the morning of Thursday, May 22nd, being Ascension Day in 1623, the Rt Rev George Montaigne, Bishop of London, and his staff conducted a worship service that constituted a service of consecration for Lincoln’s Inn’s newly constructed Trinity Chapel, opening it officially for use as a worship space by the members of the Inn.

-The service Bishop Montaigne conducted consisted of the full morning set of rites, as directed by the rubrics of the Church of England’s Book of Common Prayer (1604), that is, Morning Prayer (or Mattins), the Great Litany, and Holy Communion.
+The service Bishop Montaigne conducted consisted of the full set of morning rites, as directed by the rubrics of the Church of England’s Book of Common Prayer (1604), that is, Morning Prayer (or Matins), the Great Litany, and Holy Communion.

 Donne’s transcript of his sermon survives, having been published by Donne soon after its delivery, Donne tells us, “in obedience to that which [members of the Inn] may call your request but I shall call your Commandment.”

 The events of that morning were documented in a variety of venues and by a number of people.

 The Archives of Lincoln’s Inn hold Bishop Montaigne’s Charter, or official account, of the occasion.
 This document consists of a listing of Bishop Montaigne’s official acts on this occasion.
 Also in the Archives is a detailed account of the Service of Consecration itself, including information about who spoke, and what they said, and where they stood at the time.